 Wonderful treats, entertainment and of course Santa Claus are all found at Disney Springs too.
 One fun stop is Jock Lindsey’s Hangar bar which evolves into Jock Lindsey’s Holiday Bar!
 Be sure to check out the restaurants at Disney Springs to take in holiday decor.

 The holiday season at Disney World is truly amazing!
 In terms of crowds, well, yes, they will be massive.
-But this special event that happens every year until early January is something we feel everyone should do if they can at least once.
+But this special event that happens every year until early January is something we feel everyone should do at least once if they can.

 Be sure to pack your favorite Disney Christmas clothes for your trip!
 Our favorites are listed here.
 We also have our favorite Disney theme Christmas pajamas for the whole family here!